 There are basically two ways to deal with moving a house.
 The easier way is to hire professional packers and movers and let them bring everything they need and have the job done.
 The other way is to do some things by yourself (or if you’re overly optimistic to do it all by yourself).
-Most people opt for the latter and choose to pack on their own, hiring professional movers to transport their stuff.
+Most people opt for the latter and choose to pack on their own, instead of hiring professional Nashville movers to transport their stuff.
 They usually choose to get packing supplies on their own, with the aim to save some money.
 If you’ve chosen the same route, here’s what packing supplies you should use.

 Start right away